 Bring on the bunnies for Easter!
+This Popsicle Stick Bunny is so easy and so cute!
 And don’t forget to bring on the dollar store for Easter bunny crafts and add a homemade touch to brighten up the Easter Basket this year.

 Are You Looking For An Easy Easter Craft For Kids?

 This Easter craft for kids could not be easier!
 Craft and popsicle sticks are inexpensive and easily bought in bulk for a classroom or after school project.